 How to Turn Data Into Knowledge

 We live in the era of Big Data, in which information has become a commodity.
 Businesses at all levels are under more pressure than ever before to collect and collate data.
-But unless that data is used in a meaningful way, it doesn’t add value to your business.
+But unless that data is used in a purposeful and strategic way, it will not add real-life value to your business.